SuperThunder/SuperThunder.github.io/_posts/2018-06-02-ServerRebuild.md

               - samba
               - Nginx Full

-The use of of 'command' instead of the ufw module for ansible is a bit hacky, but I couldn't see any ufw features to allow ufw named services.
+The use of of 'command' instead of the ufw module for Ansible is a bit hacky, but I couldn't see any ufw module features to allow ufw named services.